Can a Non-UK Resident Be a Director of a UK Limited Company? – 2026 Guide

 A: No. Director residency rules are unchanged post-Brexit; EU nationality no longer confers special status.

-Conclusion: Your country of residents is not a barrier.
+Conclusion: Your country of residence is not a barrier to becoming a UK company direcror

 Yes, you can absolutely register a UK limited company while living abroad or be a director of a UK company even if you are based abroad.
 The UK’s business-friendly system, digital filing, and fintech banking make it one of the easiest countries for global founders.